Coming to Bosnia and Herzegovina for educational purposes

 - Albania, Andora, Montenegro, North Macedonia, Liechtenstein, Monaco, San Marino, Serbia, the Holy See, the Swiss Confederation, Turkey

-You can check whether your home country needs a visa to enter Bosnia and Herzegovina on the official website of the Ministry of Foreign Affairs of B&H. We recommend contacting the embassy or consulate of Bosnia and Herzegovina in your country for correct information.
+You can check whether your home country needs a visa to enter Bosnia and Herzegovina on the official website of the Ministry of Foreign Affairs of B&H. We recommend contacting your country’s embassy or consulate of Bosnia and Herzegovina for correct information.

-Below you can check if your home country has an official representation of Bosnia and Herzegovina (embassy or consulate) and, if not, which country your contact is.
+Below you can check if your home country has an official representation of Bosnia and Herzegovina (embassy or consulate).
+If not listed, you will see which country covers the administration for your home country.
 Blue pins show the country with the embassy or consulate of Bosnia and Herzegovina in that country.
 Red pins mark countries that don’t have an embassy or consulate of Bosnia and Herzegovina and connect your country’s representation.

 - With visa